kbs1/openxdagpool/README.md

 - ability to record and plot all times, when the pool found a block
 - utilize new 'block' command in pool software, now it's not used at all
 - mobile friendly design tweaks
+- translations and languages support, support for a simple CMS (setup pages, other pool documents and similar)

 # Required skills
 In order to run the pool you should be fluent in Unix / Linux administration and have basic understanding of computer programming.